strangerstudios/pmpro-advanced-levels-shortcode/readme.txt

 Attributes in the [pmpro_advanced_levels] shortcode can be used to tweak how levels are displayed on the levels page, including options to display levels in a more HTML5-friendly div layout or popular column layouts.

-Also includes specific styling support for StudioPress/Genesis, Woo Themes, Gantry, and Foundation based themes as well as some of the default WP themes like TwentyFourteen.
+Also includes specific styling support for Bootstrap v3+, StudioPress/Genesis, Woo Themes, Gantry, and Foundation based themes as well as some of the default WP themes like TwentyFourteen.

 For more information, see our blog post here: http://www.paidmembershipspro.com/2015/02/new-plugin-with-advanced-options-for-membership-levels-page-display/